 Information for staff

 Faculty staff, parents or friends may be among the first to notice when a student is having difficulty coping with the many stressors in their life.
-The information on this page can help you to know how to respond to a student in distress, being disruptive, or sending distressing emails.
+The information on this page can help you to assist students.

 During office hours:

 In the event of an immediate emergency such as a suicide threat or threat of violence contact the University's emergency service (Campus Security: 9351 3333).
 Campus security will then involve services such as CAPS as part of an emergency protocol.